 5 New Year's Resolutions For Your Pet

-Pet Circle staff pets 'Frankie' and 'Smudge' Team Up To Deliver 5 great New Year's Resolutions for pets
+Pet Circle staff pets 'Skip' and 'Smudge' Team Up To Deliver 5 great New Year's Resolutions for pets

 Smudge: Yes, Happy New Year everyone!
 And why is this little dog talking to me?
 I only associate with humans and queens.

 Skip: Is this because I didn't sniff your butt first?
 Because I can!

 Skip: Point taken!
 Hey, have you read that book 'Cats are from Venus, Dogs are from Mars'?
 It says to NEVER sniff a cat's butt or otherwise risk a corneal ulcer!
 Those creatures are just so confusing...

 Smudge: While we're on the topic of how great cats are, let's paws for a moment and think about all the pets in need.
 This brings me to our FIRST New Year's Resolution.